openstreams/wflow/doc/wflow_sbm.rst

 Infiltration excess occurs when the infiltration capacity is smaller then the throughfall and stemflow rate.
 This amount of water (self.InfiltExcess) becomes overland flow (infiltration excess overland flow).
 Saturation excess occurs when the (upper) soil becomes saturated and water cannot infiltrate anymore.
-This amount of water (self.ExcessWater) becomes overland flow (saturation excess overland flow).
+This amount of water (self.ExcessWater and self.ExfiltWater) becomes overland flow (saturation excess overland flow).

 The wflow\_sbm soil water accounting scheme
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-A detailed description of the Topog_SBM model has been given by [vertessy]_.
+A detailed description of the Topog_SBM model has been given by Vertessy (1999).
 Briefly:
 the soil is considered as a bucket with a certain depth
 (:math:`z_{t}`), divided into a saturated store (:math:`S`) and an
 unsaturated store (:math:`U`), the magnitudes of which are expressed